The Night Shift (Poker Face): Plot

 In New Mexico, Damian (Brandon Micheal Hall) is a Marine Corps veteran who now works at a Subway.
-He often visits Sara (Megan Suri), a convenience store clerk whom he has a crush on, to buy a lottery ticket every day.
+He often visits Sara (Megan Suri), a convenience store clerk whom he has a crush on, to buy a lottery ticket.
 As part of their routine, Sara lends Damian a state quarter from her collection to scratch the ticket.
 A young mechanic named Jed (Colton Ryan) is also interested in Sara, although he makes her uncomfortable.

-At night, Damian visits Jed to urge him to dial back his behavior, which seems to disturb Jed.
-Damian suddenly realizes that he finally won $25,000 in the lottery, which prompts Jed to throw him off his shop's roof.
+Damian visits Jed to urge him to dial back his behavior, which seems to annoy Jed.
+Damian suddenly realizes that he finally won $25,000 in the lottery, which prompts Jed to throw him off the roof of his auto shop.
 He then finishes killing Damian with a blow to the head, although Damian slashes Jed in the calf before dying.
-After stealing the lottery ticket, Jed disposes of the body by hiding it in a parked semi nearby.
-He returns to his shop, where he spies a trucker, Marge (Hong Chau), discover the body in her truck and stash it by the dumpster outside the shop.
+After stealing the lottery ticket, Jed disposes of Damian's body by hiding it in a parked semi truck nearby.
+Returning to his shop, he spies a trucker, Marge (Hong Chau), discover the body and stash it next to a dumpster.
 He calls the police to report Marge in order to deflect suspicion.

-One day prior, while driving, Charlie (Natasha Lyonne) is forced to leave her Plymouth Barracuda at an auto shop.
-The mechanic, Abe (John Ratzenberger), informs her that he can repair it, but it will cost $400, which Charlie does not currently have.
-He allows her to keep the Plymouth at the shop under the care of his nephew, Jed.
-After buying a sandwich from Damian, she stops at a restroom, where she meets Marge.
-Marge treats her gunshot wound with superglue and advises her on how to go off the grid, telling her she must forgo her past life.
+One day prior, Charlie (Natasha Lyonne) is forced to leave her Plymouth Barracuda at the auto shop.
+The head mechanic, Abe (John Ratzenberger), informs her that the repair will cost $400, which Charlie does not currently have.
+Abe allows her to keep the Plymouth at the shop under the care of his nephew, Jed.
+After buying a sandwich from Damian, she stops at a restroom and meets Marge.
+Charlie then passes out due to blood loss from her gunshot wound shortly after.
+Marge then treats the wound with superglue and gives Charlie advice on how to go off the grid, telling Charlie to forgo her past life.
 With no money and nowhere to stay, Charlie is forced to sleep outdoors on a picnic table.

-The next day, Charlie returns to the shop and discovers the crime scene, which culminated with Marge's arrest.
-Jed returns to the convenience store where Sara works and buys a lottery ticket, pretending to have won the lottery with Damian's ticket.
-Since Marge told her that she was once tracked to a location within four hours of using an ATM there, Charlie retrieves $460 from the ATM and starts a four-hour timer on her watch, by which time she assumes Cliff wil have tracked her.
+The next day, Charlie returns to the shop and discovers the crime scene, which led to Marge's arrest.
+Jed returns to the convenience store and buys a lottery ticket, pretending to have won with Damian's ticket.
+Since Marge told her that she was once tracked to a location within four hours of using an ATM there, Charlie retrieves $460 from the ATM and starts a four-hour timer on her watch, by which time she assumes Cliff will have tracked her.
 She has her car fixed and prepares to leave.
 However, she decides to stay after hearing that Marge supposedly "bludgeoned" Damian despite carrying a gun.
-She reviews footage of the convenience store's cameras and also questions Sara.
-Charlie believes Sara when she says Damian never won the lottery, but suspects Jed of lying when he says the same.
+Charlie reviews footage of the convenience store's cameras and questions Sara.
+Charlie believes Sara when she says Damian never won the lottery, but realizes Jed is lying when he says the same.